-18. Do you have any questions for me?
+17. Do you have any questions for us?

-Don’t forget that you’re interviewing the company as well as being interviewed yourself.
-Use this opportunity to ask any questions that haven’t been covered during the interview and will help you figure out if this is the right job and company for you.
-Questions could be about KPIs, training opportunities, employee perks, or anything else that will help you determine the role’s suitability.
+While you may be the one being interviewed you also have a chance to ask some key questions to help you determine if you think you are the right fit for the role.
+Use this opportunity to ask any questions that haven’t been covered during the interview.
+Questions could be about KPIs, what a standard day involves, team size, training opportunities, employee perks, or anything else that will help you determine the role’s suitability.

 - Your past successes and failures (and what you’ve learned since)

 - Why you want to leave your current role and company

 - Your goals for the future